-Venture into Kwa-Zulu Wilderness in the sleep-out style pioneered in the 1950s.
+Venture on a Kwa-Zulu Natal Wilderness Trail in the sleep-out style pioneered in the 1950s.

 - Trip Outline